denten-courses/LITAI/2020/README.md

 All written assignments should be submitted to our [Courseworks page][1], where you can also find our contact information.
 Weekly discussion Piazza forum is [here][2].

-Piazza posts are due on Tuesdayds, by midnight.
+Piazza posts are due on Tuesdays, by midnight.
 You are encouraged to respond to others as well as to write new posts.
 In either case, stay close to the text by discussing specific passages.
-A good response will elicit conversation, ask questions, express puzzlement or illuminate particulary lucid moments of the work.
+A good response will elicit conversation, ask questions, express puzzlement or illuminate particularly lucid moments of the work.

 [1]: https://courseworks2.columbia.edu/courses/95253
 [2]: https://piazza.com/configure-classes/spring2020/engl4728